werace-au/werace-telemetry-dotnet/Documentation/wrtf-schema.md

 #### Enum Types

-* Must have at least one value
+- Must have at least one value
-* All values must have unique names within the enum
+- All values must have unique names within the enum
-* All values must have unique numeric values
+- All values must have unique numeric values
+- Cannot have fields defined
+- All value names and descriptions must be non-empty strings

+#### Flags Types

+- Must have at least one value
+- All values must have unique names within the flags type
+- All values must be positive powers of 2 (1, 2, 4, 8, etc.) or combinations thereof
-* Cannot have fields defined
+- Cannot have fields defined
-* All value names and descriptions must be non-empty strings
+- All value names and descriptions must be non-empty strings
+- Maximum value must fit within uint64 (0 to 18,446,744,073,709,551,615)

 #### Struct Types

-* Must have at least one field
+- Must have at least one field
-* All fields must have valid types (primitive, enum, or struct)
+- All fields must have valid types (primitive, enum, or struct)
-* All field names and descriptions must be non-empty strings
+- All field names and descriptions must be non-empty strings
-* All field dimensions must be non-negative
+- All field dimensions must be non-negative

 ### Session Rules

-* Session must have a description
+- Session must have a description
-* Session header is required and must have at least one field
+- Session header is required and must have at least one field
-* Session footer is optional but must have at least one field if present
+- Session footer is optional but must have at least one field if present
-* All session fields (header and footer) must follow struct field rules
+- All session fields (header and footer) must follow struct field rules
-* Header and footer field names must be unique within their respective sections
+- Header and footer field names must be unique within their respective sections

 ### Frame Rules

-* Frame must have a description
+- Frame must have a description
-* Frame must have at least one field
+- Frame must have at least one field
-* Frame fields must follow struct field rules
+- Frame fields must follow struct field rules
-* Frame field names must be unique
+- Frame field names must be unique

 ### General Rules

-* All names and descriptions must be non-empty strings
+- All names and descriptions must be non-empty strings
-* All dimensions must be non-negative
+- All dimensions must be non-negative
-* No circular references allowed in custom types
+- No circular references allowed in custom types
-* Frame types must reference valid primitive or custom types
+- Frame types must reference valid primitive or custom types
-* Version must be "1.0"
+- Version must be "1.0"

 ## Base Types

 The following base types are supported:

-* Integers: `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `int64`, `uint64`
+- Integers: `int8`, `uint8`, `int16`, `uint16`, `int32`, `uint32`, `int64`, `uint64`
-* Floating Point: `float32`, `float64`
+- Floating Point: `float32`, `float64`
-* Boolean: `bool`
+- Boolean: `bool`
-* Complex: `struct`, `enum`
+- Complex: `struct`, `enum`